Adaptive generative moment matching networks for improved learning of dependence structures: Introduction

-For training random number generators from copulas, \cite{hofertprasadzhu2021a} used $\nkrn=6$ and $\bm{h}_{\text{HPZ}}=(0.001,0.01,0.15,0.25,0.50,0.75)$; \cite{hofertprasadzhu2022a}, \cite{hofertprasadzhu2023a}, \cite{hofertprasadzhu2023b} also use these bandwidths.
-When learning random number generators in high dimensions, hard-coded bandwidths parameters are typically not adequate anymore.
+For training random number generators from copulas, \cite{hofertprasadzhu2021a}, \cite{hofertprasadzhu2022a}, \cite{hofertprasadzhu2023a} and \cite{hofertprasadzhu2023b} used $\nkrn=6$ and $\bm{h}=(0.001,0.01,0.15,0.25,0.50,$ $0.75)$.
+When learning random number generators in high dimensions, hard-coded bandwidths parameters are typically not adequate anymore (see also our results later).
 This limitation has partly already been demonstrated in \cite{hofertprasadzhu2021a}, where the performance of GMMNs as quasi-random number generators was shown to decrease with increasing dimensions up to 10.
 We write ``partly'' as it remained unclear whether this decrease in variance reduction can be attributed to a lack of massive training data to learn a higher-dimensional distribution properly or a decrease in the variance-reduction capability of the underlying low-discrepancy point set; as we will see later, when investigating much larger dimensions, the latter indeed plays a role.

-In Section~\ref{sec:methods}, we introduce a training approach that adaptively selects the bandwidths of the mixture RBF kernel in order for the MMD loss to better adapt to the characteristics of the training data than hard-coded values can, while avoiding having to solve a more complex optimization problem or training another neural network.
+In Section~\ref{sec:methods}, we introduce a training approach that adaptively selects the bandwidths of the mixture RBF kernel in order for the MMD loss to better adapt to the characteristics of the training data than hard-coded values can, while avoiding having to solve a more complex optimization problem or having to train another neural network.
 As we will demonstrate in the sections thereafter, the resulting adaptively trained GMMNs, or \emph{adaptive GMMNs (AGMMNs)} in short, result in a notably better performance, especially in higher dimensions.
 In particular, in Section~\ref{sec:assess_fit}, we assess AGMMNs in terms of the quality of the generated samples.
-Section~\ref{sec:rqmc} studies the performance of AGMMNs when the prior is a low-discrepancy point set, which is important in randomized Quasi-Monte Carlo (RQMC) applications in the realm of predictive modeling.
+Section~\ref{sec:rqmc} studies the performance of AGMMNs when the prior is a low-discrepancy point set, which is important in randomized quasi-Monte Carlo (RQMC) applications in the realm of predictive modeling.
 Then, in Sections~\ref{sec:simulation} and \ref{sec:prediction}, we showcase AGMMNs and other models on a synthetic dataset and two real-world datasets, respectively, and demonstrate that AGMMNs provide improved Monte Carlo (MC) estimators.
 Finally, Section~\ref{sec:concl} summarizes our contributions.